markusglue/GlueSigner/README.md

 ## Licensing
 The used AndroidPDF viewer library from https://github.com/jblough/Android-Pdf-Viewer-Library is licensed under LGPL v2.1.

-Code from the creators of the Bachelor Thesis is licensed under the AGPL v3.
+Code from the authors of the Bachelor Thesis is licensed under the AGPL v3.

 ## Project Overview
 The directory AndroidGlueSigner contains an eclipse project.